Skip to content

 The Exact Sessions to Do This Week

-These come from John Wakefield — director of coaching at Red Bull Red Bull–Bora–Hansgrohe, one of the most respected performance minds in the WorldTour.
+These come from John Wakefield — founder of Science to Sport, Director of Coaching & Sports Science at Red Bull–Bora–Hansgrohe, and one of the most respected performance coaches in the WorldTour.

 Session 1: 4-Minute Torque Intervals